 I was born in Massachusetts and grew up in North Carolina and Virginia, before returning to Massachusetts.
 I am a proud first generation college student.
 I have a bachelors in psychology and in women and gender studies from Clark University.
 I graduated Magna cum laude, with honors in psychology, as a member of the Psi Chi psychology honors society.
-I am currently obtaining my masters in public relations and corporate communications from Georgetown University.
+I recently obtained my masters in public relations and corporate communications from Georgetown University.

 I spent nearly a decade working in the human services field, most of which I spent working as a clinician.
 During that time I learned the power and need for human connections.
 I have sense transitioned into IT and data positions where I learned the power of storytelling.

-What motivates me is building human connections, and my passion is for diversity, equity, and inclusion (DEI) and advocating for marginalized identities.
+What motivates me is building human connections.
+I have a passion for diversity, equity, and inclusion (DEI) and advocating for marginalized identities.
 I myself identify as a queer person and I have lived experience with mental and chronic illnesses.

 My vibe is: deep reds, fall, black cats, black panthers, a velvet settee, pumpkin bread with cayenne and a lil frosting, calm weather that's foggy and misty, twilight and dusk, the smell of fresh brewed coffee and musty paper, and the type of laughter that fills a room.